 Add mushrooms to pan and sauté until soft.

-Place chicken back in pan on top of the mushrooms.
+Place chicken back in pan on top of the

 Add Marsala wine and cook for about 2 minutes.